Elamo-Dravidian languages: Spread of farming

 Apart from the linguistic similarities, the Elamo-Dravidian hypothesis rests on the claim that agriculture spread from the Near East to the Indus Valley region via Elam.
 This would suggest that agriculturalists brought a new language as well as farming from Elam.
 Supporting ethno-botanical data include the Near Eastern origin and name of wheat (D. Fuller).
 Later evidence of extensive trade between Elam and the Indus Valley Civilization suggests ongoing links between the two regions.

-Renfrew and Cavalli-Sforza have also argued that Proto-Dravidian was brought to India by farmers from the Iranian part of the Fertile Crescent, but more recently Heggarty and Renfrew noted that "McAlpin's analysis of the language data, and thus his claims, remain far from orthodoxy", adding that Fuller finds no relation of Dravidian languages with other languages, and thus assumes it to be native to India.
+Renfrew and Cavalli-Sforza have also argued that Proto-Dravidian was brought to the Indus Valley by farmers from the Fertile Crescent, but more recently Heggarty and Renfrew noted that "McAlpin's analysis of the language data, and thus his claims, remain far from orthodoxy", adding that Fuller finds no relation of Dravidian languages with other languages, and thus assumes it to be native to India.
 Renfrew and Bahn conclude that several scenarios are compatible with the data, and that "the linguistic jury is still very much out".